IOP for Adolescents

 Is your teen struggling with an eating disorder?
 Learn more about how SLBMI’s Eating Disorders Program helps teens and their family during the treatment process.

 Easy access to intake appointments.
 Before someone begins treatment, we conduct a confidential and extensive assessment to determine what level of care is appropriate.
 We make every effort to expedite intake assessments within 48 hours of calling our intake department.

 We are in network with most insurance companies.
 We verify insurance benefits prior to your appointment in order to provide information regarding coverage.
 Private pay is also an option.

 IOP is geared for teens age 13-18 (senior year of high school), all genders.

 Adolescent Groups will meet 5 Days a week: Monday, Tuesday, Wednesday, Thursday 5:00-8:00pm; and Saturday 8:00-11:00am

 We carefully design our IOP therapy groups to reflect current trends and research on treatment effectiveness.
 We also individualize treatment based on the needs of participants.
 Please review our Adolescent Group Schedule for a complete list and description of our therapy groups.

 The first day of IOP includes an individual orientation and education session to discuss individual goals and family involvement.
 A parent participates in these sessions

 Each client will work with our dietitian within the first few days in order to develop a meal plan and will meet for follow-up sessions according to their individual needs.
 We expect a parent to attend this appointment.

-The Adolescent Program includes an additional Parent Only Group on Saturday mornings at 10 a.m. prior to a Multi-Family Group at 11a.m.
+The Adolescent Program includes an additional Parent Only Group on Wednesday evenings at 7 p.m. and a Multi-Family Group on Saturdays from 9:30 to 11:30 a.m.